tjmahr/tristan/README.md

 `augment_posterior_predict()` similarly tidies values from the `posterior_predict()` function. `posterior_predict()` incorporates the error terms from the model, so it can be used predict new fake data from the model.

-Let's create a range of values within each species, and get posterior predicted values.
+Let's create a range of values within each species, and get posterior predictions for those values.

 ``` r
 library(modelr)